The Junior Choir

 What do we expect of the Chorister?

+Junior Practice: Wednesday from 5.45pm to 7.00pm.
+Voice for Life Training: Wednesday 4.30pm - 5.30pm and Saturday 10.00am. - 12 noon.
+Choristers will only attend the session appropriate to their level of training and will not usually be required on both Wednesday and Saturday.
+Before Services:- Sunday Morning: 9.30 am.
+Practice, 10.30 am.
+Service Major services such as carols services usually have an extended practice but tea is provided between the practice and the service.
 Joining the Junior ChoirJoining the choir is through a simple audition.
 We do not expect a high level of musicianship - we will teach this.
 We do expect that the young person can sing in tune and can read well.
 The Choir performs music in a number of languages other than English and also uses "Prayer Book English".
 It is important, therefore, that the prospective chorister has a good reading ability.
 Without this he or she may quickly become discouraged.
 When a young person joins the Choir (s)he does so as a probationer and wears a maroon coloured cassock.
 After an induction period of about 6 weeks the chorister makes a commitment to the choir and is admitted formally during a service.
 (S)he is then presented with a white surplice and becomes a full member of the Choir.
-At the same time the chorister can take the first step in the Royal School of Church Music's training and if successful is awarded a medal with a light blue ribbon.
+The chorister then begins work on the first level in the Royal School of Church Music's training and when successful is awarded a medal with a light blue ribbon.
 (S)he then becomes a Junior Singer.
 Further stages lead to the award of dark blue ribbon (Senior Singer) and red ribbon (Chorister).
-From this point the chorister follows the Lichfield Diocesan Scheme and is examined externally to attain the Dean's Chorister (Green Ribbon) and Bishop's Chorister (Purple Ribbon ) awards.
+From this point the chorister is examined externally to attain the Bronze Award (Dean's Chorister - Green Ribbon) and Silver Award (Bishop's Chorister - Purple Ribbon ) The final stage is the Gold Award of the Royal School of Church Music, a national award.
 Finally...Choristers lead a busy but fulfilling life.
 They make good friends and enjoy full social lives.
 Perhaps more importantly, a church choir is unlike any other choir in that it is continually producing new music for services.
 The chorister, therefore, soon develops the ability to learn quickly and make the most of his/her time.
-We have found that these skills affect all other aspects of the chorister's life and most do well.
-During our choir training careers several of our choristers have gone on to study music, some as choral scholars at Oxford and Cambridge, and most go on to some form of higher education.
+I have found that these skills affect all other aspects of the chorister's life and most do well.
+During my choir training career several of our choristers have gone on to study music, some as choral scholars at Oxford and Cambridge, and most go on to some form of higher education.
+For more information or to discuss joining contact:- Mike Donkin, The Director of Music Tel: 01691 649933 e-mail: michaeldonkin44@gmail.com |